 Livestock depredation, the killing of livestock by wild carnivores, is one of the most widespread issues hampering successful human-wildlife coexistence (Woodroffe, Thirgood & Rabinowitz 2005).
 Livestock depredation incurs costs to farmers so often leads to the lethal control of predators, resulting in stakeholder disputes between farmers and conservation biologists.
 As such, it is extremely important to find predator-friendly methods of preventing livestock depredation that benefit both farmers and wildlife.

-My PhD research aims to address this knowledge gap by investigating how the dogs behave when guarding livestock, and how target predators (those responsible for livestock predation) and non-target wildlife respond to the presence of LGDs.
-I will therefore be monitoring the behaviour of wildlife on farms with and without LGDs using a variety of methods including camera trapping and dietary analyses of LGD scats.
+My PhD research aims to address this knowledge gap by investigating how LGDs behave when guarding livestock, and how target predators (those responsible for livestock predation) and non-target wildlife respond to the presence of LGDs.
+I am monitoring the behaviour of LGDs, as well as how wildlife use habitat in relation to the presence of LGDs on high altitude pastures.
 The results will provide much needed evidence regarding the efficacy of LGDs and how to facilitate coexistence between livestock farmers and carnivores.